Anonymous VPN Review: Quick Expert Summary

 Anonymous VPN has the following industry-standard VPN security features:

-- 256-bit AES encryption — Protects user data with the same encryption used by banks and governments.
+• 256-bit AES encryption — Protects your data with the same encryption used by banks and governments.

 Anonymous VPN uses OpenVPN and IKEv2/IPSec protocols.
 They’re both fast and secure, but Wireguard is much faster than OpenVPN and IKEv2/IPSec.
-Other VPNs that offer WireGuard, like Private Internet Access, ProtonVPN, and CyberGhost VPN, all provide some of the fastest speeds out there, so I’d like to see Anonymous VPN add WireGuard in the future.
+Other VPNs that offer WireGuard, like Private Internet Access, provide some of the fastest speeds out there, so I’d like to see Anonymous VPN add WireGuard in the future.

 Overall, Anonymous VPN provides all of the basic security features, but you don’t get anything else.
 I’d like to see the provider add advanced features like RAM-only servers and perfect forward secrecy, and convenient extra features like split-tunneling, an ad blocker, and a built-in speed test.